 Array operating voltage — The voltage produced by a photovoltaic array when exposed to sunlight and connected to a load.

 Baseload — The average amount of electric power that a utility must supply in any period.

 Battery energy storage — Energy storage using electrochemical batteries.
 The three main applications for battery energy storage systems include spinning reserve at generating stations, load leveling at substations, and peak shaving on the customer side of the meter.

 Conductor — The material through which electricity is transmitted, such as an electrical wire, or transmission or distribution line.

 Days of storage — The number of consecutive days the stand-alone system will meet a defined load without solar energy input.
 This term is related to system availability.

 Direct current (DC) — A type of electricity transmission and distribution by which electricity flows in one direction through the conductor, usually relatively low voltage and high current.
-To be used for typical 120 volt or 220 volt household appliances, DC must be converted to alternating current, its opposite.
+To be used for typical 120 volt or 220-volt household appliances, DC must be converted to alternating current, its opposite.

-Energy audit — A survey that shows how much energy used in a home, which helps find ways to use less energy.
+Energy audit — A survey that shows how much energy is used in a home, which helps find ways to use less energy.